thihansas/biomedical-image-analysis/README.md

    error on your machine, install v0.23.4 from https://github.com/ollama/ollama/releases/tag/v0.23.4 (Windows: `OllamaSetup.exe` from that release page) rather than the latest version.

+   **Module lecturer's officially sanctioned fallback:** since this `mllama` bug affects other students too, the lecturer has confirmed it's fine to swap in an alternative local vision model if pinning to v0.23.4 isn't practical (e.g. current Ollama install is managed/can't be downgraded) -- e.g. `qwen2.5vl` / `qwen3-vl`, or a `ministral` vision variant -- or to run `llama3.2-vision` itself in Colab (see the Lab 2 notebook) instead of locally.
+To substitute a model here, just change `VLM_MODEL` in `src/config.py` to the pulled model's Ollama tag (e.g. `ollama pull qwen2.5vl` then `VLM_MODEL = "qwen2.5vl"`) -- `src/vlm_description.py` and the rest of the pipeline are unchanged, since they only ever reference `config.VLM_MODEL`.
+Note that swapping models will change the exact VLM outputs from the ones already saved in `outputs/json_records/task1_vlm_description.json` and quoted in the report, so if you re-run Task 1 with a different model, regenerate those before treating the report text as authoritative.
 3. The dataset is already included under `data/nuclei_dataset/`.

 ## Running